Malekshahi County

 Malekshahi County (شهرستان ملکشاهی) (Note: The name in Persian (ملگشاهی) is from the old name, Melkishi, a Kurdish tribe spread from Ilam to Ardahan province in Turkey.
 There is a Georgian counterpart to this tribe, namely the Melikishvili.
 The Malekshahi form one of the largest tribes in Iran, Iraq and Turkey.
 Melikshahi Kurdish language and dialect is Malekshahi.) is in Ilam province, Iran.
 Its capital is the city of Arkavaz.
 (Note: Formerly Qaleh Darreh-ye Malekshahi) The Malekshahi tribe is the largest Kurdish tribe in Ilam.

 History

 In 2008, Malekshahi District (Note: Formerly Arkavazi District) was separated from Mehran County in the establishment of Malekshahi County, which was divided into two districts of two rural districts each, with Arkavaz as its capital.
 The village of Delgosha was elevated to the status of a city.
 After the 2011 National Census, the village of Mehr became a city as well.

+During the 2025-2026 Iranian protests

+On January 3, 2026, during the 2025-2026 Iranian protests and 2026 Iran massacres, forces of the Islamic Revolutionary Guard Corps (IRGC) and Basij opened fire on protesting civilians, killing several in the Malekshahi County.

+Among those killed was Latif Karimi.
+His son confirmed on his personal social media page that Karimi was killed directly by government forces.
+Following the incident, state-affiliated institutions promoted media narratives describing him as a member of government forces who had been killed by protesters.

 Demographics

 Population

 At the time of the 2011 census, the county's population was 22,587 people in 5,626 households.
 The 2016 census measured the population of the county as 21,138 in 6,022 households.